Maximbrg/IGSA/README.md

   1.1 For wikiHow download the ecore files from https://drive.google.com/drive/folders/12fMRokLqHziYXFS19HH50iFavLULL-30?usp=sharing and put these files into the folder ../wikiHow/maps/

  2. Update the following settings if needed in Framework/ThresholdSettings/IGSASettings
+- domain:: 0 - classDiagram, 1 - ME-MAP, 2- wikiHow
+- createVector:: should be False if you run the a domain expriement for the first time otherwise, True
+- algorithm:: 0 - IGSA, 1 - A* Semantic
+- path:: the path to the project directory

+3. run the main.py file